SharpSync/docs/datasources/odoo/readme.md

 The custom fields from Odoo has now succesfully been pulled into SharpSync.

 <span style='color:orange'>Take note!:</span> If you ever add new properties to Odoo, make sure to come back to the property mapping page and click the *Update* button again.

-## Limitations at the time of writing

-SharpSync supports (but we can add upon request)
-* Odoo version 17

 SharpSync requires the MRP module (mrp) at a minimum in order to support an Odoo integration.
 This is because BOM information, more specifically the Quantities of individual items.